Modeling Interface

 # View toolbar

 Click and select an area in the viewport box to focus the viewport on the area selected in the box.
-Right click "Focus to the specified area".
-To exit focus, click or right click "Exit Area Focus".
+Right click "Open Zoom to Area".
+To exit focus, click or right click "Close Zoom to Area".

 # Render Mode